fluidity-money/fluidity-app/cmd/connector-ethereum-block-headers-amqp/README.md

-# Connector Block Fluid Transactions to AMQP
+# Connector Block Headers to AMQP

-Subscribes to NewHeads and queries for blocks with logs included.
-Sends Logs, and blocks down AMQP.
+Subscribes to NewHeads and sends headers down AMQP.

 ## Environment variables